Coordinator, Helpline (SPI #1819-89)

 - Ability to communicate effectively on the telephone and online via chat and demonstrate good customer service.

 - Ability to relate to persons with diverse educational, socioeconomic and ethnic backgrounds.

-- Ability to handle “call center” environments; manage large amounts of inbound and outbound calls in a timely manner.
+- Ability to handle a “call center” environments; manage large amounts of inbound and outbound calls in a timely manner.

 - Ability to work independently in a telephone call center.

-- Critical skills required including analytical decision-making, customer resource knowledge, organizing and coordinating, position-specific expertise, interpersonal understanding, teamwork/internal partnership, individual accountability, initiative, versatility and self-management.
+- Critical skills required including analytical decision making, customer resource knowledge, organizing and coordinating, position-specific expertise, interpersonal understanding, teamwork/internal partnership, individual accountability, initiative, versatility and self-management.

 - Knowledgeable in Microsoft Word, Excel, Power Point and Outlook.
 Good typing skills.

 - Must have valid Driver’s license and reliable transportation